rowlandhill/ruby-gem-study/README.md

 ## Objectives

-Developers should, at the end of the lesson, be able to:
+By the end of this, developers should be able to:

 -   Explain what a Ruby Gem is, and how it is similar/different to a Node module.
 -   Look up a gem to solve a particular problem.